mesur-io/post-quantum-signatures/draft-post-quantum-signatures.md

 - The "kty" field MUST be present, and it MUST be "PQK" for JOSE.

-- The "pset" field MUST be present, and it MUST represent the pset subtype.
+- The "alg" field MUST be present, and it MUST represent the pset subtype.

-- If the "alg" field is present, it MUST represent the "CRYDI" algorithm.

 - If the "key_ops" field is present, it MUST include "sign" when creating an CRYDI signature.